pupsnow/flexspaces/trunk/doc/flexspacesAir/readmeFlexSpacesForAIR.txt

 4. the default localhost port 8080 can be changed in c:\Program Files\FlexSpacesAIR\alfresco-config.xml
 alfresco-config.xml has alfrescoUrlPart to set a different url for the "/alfresco/service"  part of the server url (NEW in 0.6, more of the url in alfresco-config.xml, "/alfresco/service" not just "/alfresco/)

+New in 0.7 in alfresco-config.xml
+a. <server livecycle="false"/> livecycle="false" for regular alfresco, livecycle="true" for livecycle content services es
+b. <locale default-locale="en_US"/> sets which locale/language menu set of xml files to load from the config dir (For ui strings other thean menus, flexspaces currently only built with English set of resource bundles. source code also has German,Spanish, Japanese)

 5. By default a shortcut icon FlexSpaceAir will be created on your desktop